dotnet/csharpstandard/standard/lexical-structure.md

 <!-- markdownlint-disable MD028 -->

 <!-- markdownlint-enable MD028 -->
-> *Note*: It is beyond the scope of this standard to define how a file using a character representation other than Unicode might be transformed into a sequence of Unicode characters.
+> *Note*: It is beyond the scope of this specification to define how a file using a character representation other than Unicode might be transformed into a sequence of Unicode characters.
 During such transformation, however, it is recommended that the usual line-separating character (or sequence) in the other character set be translated to the two-character sequence consisting of the Unicode carriage-return character (U+000D) followed by Unicode line-feed character (U+000A).
 For the most part this transformation will have no visible effects; however, it will affect the interpretation of verbatim string literal tokens ([§6.4.5.6](lexical-structure.md#6456-string-literals)).
 The purpose of this recommendation is to allow a verbatim string literal to produce the same character sequence when its compilation unit is moved between systems that support differing non-Unicode character sets, in particular, those using differing character sequences for line-separation.  *end note*

 ## 6.2 Grammars